Top 10 Ways to Heal During Divorce

 - Clarify your thoughts and feelings.
 Do you ever seem all jumbled up inside, unsure of what you want or feel?
 Taking a few minutes to jot down your thoughts and emotions (no editing!) will quickly get you in touch with your internal world.

 - Resolve disagreements with others.
 Writing about misunderstandings rather than stewing over them will help you to understand another’s point of view.
-And you just may come up with a sensible resolution to the conflict.
+You just may come up with a sensible resolution to the conflict.